hassan-abidar/WeatherApp/README.md

-# weatheraoo_
+# weatherapp_

-A new Flutter project.
+Flutter project :

+Android app shows the weather in your city .

 ## Getting Started